Aranda

 Aranda's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Aranda, based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were found to be low, particularly among younger cohorts.
-Private health cover was exceptionally high at approximately 70% of the total population (1,819 people), compared to 62.4% across Australian Capital Territory and a national average of 55.7%.
+Analysis of health metrics shows strong performance throughout Aranda, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Younger cohorts in particular see very low prevalence of common health conditions, and the rate of private health cover is exceptionally high at approximately 70% of the total population (1,819 people).
+This compares to 62.4% across the Australian Capital Territory.
+The national average is 55.7%.

 Frequently Asked Questions - Health